malo4/LaurieOnTracking/README.md

 Apart from meaningful comments, my notebooks contain:

 (for lesson 5) A custom implementation on how to calculate & visualize the top speed a player reached during the game.
-Worth noting that this process allows you to throw away any outlying values (due to player position incorrectly recorded).
+Worth noting that this process allows you to throw away any outlying values (due to player position incorrectly recorded in tracking data).